Large deviations for the 3D dimer model: Preliminaries

 The flow associated to $\tau$ moves current (on average) in the direction $(1,0,0)$, while the flow for $\tau+(1,0,0)$ moves current (on average) in the direction $(-1,0,0)$.
 We want to our measures to be invariant under an action that preserves the asymptotic direction of the flow associated to a tiling, and this is why we consider $\threeeven$-invariant measures instead of $\m Z^3$-invariant measures.

 The \emph{ergodic measures} $\mc P_e$ are the extreme points of the convex set $\Prob$.
 A good reference for basic ergodic theory suitable for our purposes is \cite{keller1998equilibrium}.
-Any invariant measure $\mu\in \mc P$ can be decomposed in terms of ergodic measures, i.e.\ there exists a measure $w_\mu$ on $\mc P_e$ such that The measures $\nu$ in the support of $w_\mu$ are called the \textit{ergodic components} of $\mu$.
-Sampling from $\mu$ can be viewed as first sampling an ergodic component $\nu$ from $w_\mu$ and then sampling from $\nu$.
-We will also frequently make use of the so-called \textit{uniform Gibbs measures} on $\Omega$ defined as follows: a measure $\mu\in \mc P$ is a \textit{uniform Gibbs measure} if for any finite set $R\subset \m Z^3$, we can say that {\em given} that $\tau$ contains no edges that cross the boundary of $R$, and {\em given} the tiling $\tau$ induces on $\m Z^3 \setminus R$, the $\mu$ {\em conditional law} of the restriction of $\tau$ to $R$ is the uniform measure on dimer tilings of $R$.
+Any invariant measure $\mu\in \mc P$ can be decomposed in terms of ergodic measures, i.e.\ there exists a measure $w_\mu$ on $\mc P_e$ such that \termindex{Chapter 2!ergodic measures}

+The measures $\nu$ in the support of $w_\mu$ are called the \textit{ergodic components} of $\mu$.
+Sampling from $\mu$ can be viewed as first sampling an ergodic component $\nu$ from $w_\mu$ and then sampling from $\nu$.\termindex{Chapter 2!ergodic components/decomposition}

+We will also frequently make use of the so-called \textit{uniform Gibbs measures} \termindex{Chapter 2!Gibbs measures}on $\Omega$ defined as follows: a measure $\mu\in \mc P$ is a \textit{uniform Gibbs measure} if for any finite set $R\subset \m Z^3$, we can say that {\em given} that $\tau$ contains no edges that cross the boundary of $R$, and {\em given} the tiling $\tau$ induces on $\m Z^3 \setminus R$, the $\mu$ {\em conditional law} of the restriction of $\tau$ to $R$ is the uniform measure on dimer tilings of $R$.
 We will see in the next section that the measures that maximize specific entropy are uniform Gibbs measures.
 Throughout the rest of the paper, we refer to uniform Gibbs measures simply as \textit{Gibbs measures}.

 A useful reference for Gibbs measures is \cite{Georgii}.
 We denote the set of $\threeeven$-invariant Gibbs measures by $\Prob_G$ and the set of ergodic Gibbs measures (EGMs) by $\Prob_{G,e}$.
-A useful fact throughout is that the ergodic components of $\threeeven$-invariant Gibbs measures are themselves $\threeeven$-invariant Gibbs measures. {Chapter 2!$\mc P_e, \mathcal P_G, \mathcal P_{G,e}$ - ergodic, Gibbs and ergodic Gibbs measures respectively on the space of tilings} \begin{prop}\cite[Theorem 14.15]{Georgii} The ergodic components of an invariant Gibbs measure are ergodic Gibbs measures almost surely. \end{prop}
+A useful fact throughout is that the ergodic components of $\threeeven$-invariant Gibbs measures are themselves $\threeeven$-invariant Gibbs measures. \symindex{Chapter 2!$\mc P_e, \mathcal P_G, \mathcal P_{G,e}$ - ergodic, Gibbs and ergodic Gibbs measures respectively on the space of tilings}\termindex{Chapter 2!EGM/ergodic Gibbs measures}